Steroidal alkaloid: Buxus steroid alkaloids

+Another subgroup of Buxus steroid alkaloids possesses a tetracyclic structure.
+In these compounds, a bond exists between the 9th and 19th carbon atoms, forming a seven-membered ring (ring B).
+Buxamine E serves as an example of this group.

+The third major group is distinguished by the absence of additional carbon atoms bonded to the 4th carbon atom of the A ring.
+Buxandonin L is an illustrative member of this category.

+The largest group consists of pentacyclic Buxus steroid alkaloids, featuring a core structure based on 4,4,14-trimethyl-9,19-cyclopregnan.
+Cyclobuxin D is a representative of this particular group.

+Salamander alkaloids

+The toxic salamander alkaloids occur naturally in organisms classified within the genus Salamandra.
+These alkaloids are derived from 3-aza-A-homo-5β-androstane.
+One notable example is samandarin (see figure), which may serve as the primary alkaloid depending on the species, although it may not be present in some other organisms at all.
+Samandarin possesses a distinctive oxazolidine structure within the A ring.
+Besides samandarin, there are several other steroid alkaloids in Salamandra organisms such as samandaridin, samandarone, and cycloneosamandione.

 Solanum alkaloids

 These compounds generally appear as their corresponding glycoside in plants of the genus Solanum.
 Solanum includes plants like potatoes, tomatoes, and various nightshades Starting with cholesterol, the biosynthesis of these compounds follow a similar general mechanism including hydroxylation, oxidation, and transamination before differentiating.
 Alkaloids found in these plants include chaconine, solanine, solasodine, tomatidine, tomatine, and solanidine.
 The Itkin group has found several of the biosynthetic gene clusters for these.
 In Itkin et al. 2011 and Itkin et al. 2013 they find several BSGs for α-tomatine in tomato and α-solanine in potato.
 Typically they are used in plants as a protection mechanism against animals.
 Due to the typical anti-cholinesterase activity, they can be used as poisons against the plants' predators.
 They can be used as starting materials for steroidal drugs.
 There are various tests for identifying these alkaloids.
 The characteristic test involves dissolving the compound in hot amyl alcohol or ethanol and watching for the formation of a jelly-like product as the mixture cools.